-2.2.2.3 MIT Affiliations
+3.3 MIT Affiliations

-- The MIT DLC lookup is a set of local records in dspace capturing the LCNAF form of a DLC name.
-DLC is an acronym for Departments, Laboratories, and Centers. - If a DLC cannot be found using the departmental lookup in DSpace, make sure to contact Emily Crawford (ecrawfor@mit.edu) and Ben Abrahamse (babraham@mit.edu) if you do need to create a record for a DLC. - Check the MIT DLCs (Departments, Laboratories and Centers) listed in the record using the Department Lookup to make sure the form of the name is correct.
-Additionally when the MIT DLCs are not already listed in an article record, use the Department Lookup.
+- The MIT DLC lookup uses NACO records (searchable in the LCNAF).
+DLC is an acronym for Departments, Laboratories, and Centers. - If a DLC cannot be found using the departmental lookup in DSpace or it needs modification, fill out this form to request the creation or modification of a DLC: https://forms.gle/qRQfAVUSbWTG9jbe6. - Check the MIT DLCs (Departments, Laboratories and Centers) listed in the record using the Department Lookup to make sure the form of the name is correct. - When the MIT DLCs are not already listed in an article record, use the Department Lookup.

-• Once a MIT DLC listed in the article is found using the Department Lookup click the add this department to populate the MIT affiliations field with that value.
+• Once a MIT DLC listed in the article is found using the Department Lookup click the add this department button to populate the MIT affiliations field with that value.